fermarsan/aixt/docs/General folder tree.md

 - The _source code_ is located in the `src` folder.
 - The `assets/` folder contains the resource files such images.
-- The `ports/` folder contains the implementation code for each device or board (mainly Aixt's V source code)
+- The `targets/` folder contains the implementation code for each device or board (mainly Aixt's V source code)
 - The `docs/` folder contains the documentation for each device or board

-For each device or board implementation, two folders with the same name must exist inside `ports` and `docs` folders`, for the implementation itself and the correspondent documentation:
+For each device or board implementation, two folders with the same name must exist inside `targets` and `docs` folders`, for the implementation itself and the correspondent documentation:

 ```
 aixt/